 Lack of technology only compounds itself when a carrier or 3PL provider also does not have proven, standardized processes to ensure consistent manual tracking as well.
 For this reason, when you’re considering a 3PL partner or evaluating the performance of your current one, it’s critical to do a thorough assessment to pilot their technology capabilities.
 In addition, and as important, is assessing that the 3PL also has the processes in place for managing your network in all areas over time.

 Want to experiment with the “Uberization” of freight?
 Before taking action, consider these implications to visibility and overall risk first.

-When it comes to the ultra hot topic of “Uberization of freight”, it’s important to remember that in the world of freight brokerage, it is not uncommon for freight to get double or triple brokered.
+When it comes to the ultra hot topic of “Uberization of freight” /online freight marketplace, it’s important to remember that in the world of freight brokerage, without first party contracts that enforce accountability it is possible to find your freight double or triple brokered.
 That simply means your particular shipment gets re-sold to a second carrier, and then re-sold again to a third carrier.
 In this scenario, the shipper has no knowledge and very little control over who is actually hauling the freight, and therefore, the quality and trustworthiness of said company.

 While the “Uberization” of freight can be enticing from a cost and capacity availability standpoint, it is important to carefully consider that the shipper could potentially lose control over:

 - The quality or insurance of the carrier

 - Claims, thefts and other unexpected issues with the shipment

 - Price guarantees/consistency over time (ie. each shipment in the same lane could vary dramatically in price over time since each one is bid and shipped ‘stand-alone’)